Compare

 Pricing: upfront hardware vs ongoing software

 ShadowPhone pricing is a monthly subscription for the software platform.
-The Starter plan at $97/month ($77/month annually) covers 1 phone, 5 profiles, and 25 accounts.
-Growth at $247/month ($197/month annually) scales to 5 phones, 15 profiles, and 75 accounts.
-Agency at $497/month ($397/month annually) supports 10 phones, 100 profiles, and 500 accounts.
+The Starter plan at $97/month ($77/month annually) covers 1 phone connection, 5 profiles, and 25 accounts.
+Growth at $247/month ($197/month annually) covers 5 phone connections, 15 profiles, and 75 accounts.
+Agency at $497/month ($397/month annually) covers 10 phone connections, 100 profiles, and 500 accounts.
+These are plan-wide allowances, not per-phone capacity promises.

 Cost componentPhoneFarmBoxShadowPhone